markup-theme/markup-theme/docs/rst/_sources/rst.rst.txt

 .. format-content-custom-start

-This theme uses the default admonition to enable the use of custom titles.
+The |theme| theme uses the default admonition to enable the use of custom admonition titles.
 The default admonition is styled the same as a note.

 For a custom admonition, use ``.. admonition:: some string`` as shown here:

 .. code-block:: rst

-   .. admonition:: some string
+   .. admonition:: Custom admonition title

-      Contents of custom admonition!
+      Contents of custom admonition.

 Which will appear in the documentation like this:

-.. admonition:: some string
+.. admonition:: Custom admonition title

-   Contents of custom admonition!
+   Contents of custom admonition.

 .. format-content-custom-end